openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 A known attack in cross-device Self-Issued OP is an authentication request replay attack, where a victim is tricked to send a response to an authentication request that an RP has generated for an attacker.
 In other words, the attacker would trick a victim to respond to a request that the attacker has generated for him/herself at a good RP, for example, by showing the QR code encoding the authentication request that would normally be presented on the RP's website on the attacker's website.
 In this case, the victim might not be able to detect that the request was generated by the RP for the attacker.
 (Note that the same attack applies when methods other than a QR code are used to encode the authentication request.
 For brevity, only the QR code method will be discussed in the following, but the same considerations apply to other transport methods as well.)

 This attack is based on the fact that the authentication request is not tied to a specific channel, i.e., it can be used both in its original context (on the RP's website) as well as in a replay scenario (on the attacker's website, in an email, etc.).
 Such a binding cannot be established across devices with currently deployed technology.
-Therefore, in the cross-device flow, the contents transported in the authentication (including any Verfiable Presentations) are not wrong, but do not necessarily come from the End-User the RP website thinks it is interacting with.
+Therefore, in the cross-device protocol flow, the contents transported in the authentication (including any Verfiable Presentations) are not wrong, but do not necessarily come from the End-User the RP website thinks it is interacting with.

 Implementers MUST take this fact into consideration when using cross-device Self-Issued OP.
 There are a number of measures that can be taken to reduce the risk of such an attack, but none of these can completely prevent the attack.
 For example: